Eryadu/Java_feb_2025/src/studyMaterial/Collection/md/Set/set.md

--- The default initial capacity (16) is good for most use cases -- Higher initial capacity reduces resizing operations but consumes more memory -- Lower load factor reduces hash collisions but increases memory usage -- All constructors create a HashMap instance internally to store elements because hashmap and set don't contained any duplicate element, if we set value null in hashmap, then it become SET.
+-- The default initial capacity (16) is good for most use cases -- Higher initial capacity reduces resizing operations but consumes more memory -- Lower load factor reduces hash collisions but increases memory usage -- Important : All constructors create a HashMap instance internally to store elements because hashmap and set don't contained any duplicate element, if we set value null in hashmap, then it become SET.
 -- The order of elements is not guaranteed (for ordered sets, use LinkedHashSet)